 Pin it for later:

 What do you think of Bologna?
 Have you ever been to Italy?
 If not, would you like to go?
-Would it be for the culture or for the food? :-) What do you think of this Bologna guide, and do you have anything to add?
+Would it be for the culture or for the food? :-) What do you think of this Bologna guide and the Bologna images?
+Do you have anything to add?